VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 People who are aware of the majority of ways to success in their field, and know which one suits given situation better are called an experts.

-I often meet smart people, who don't want to go further than following.
+I often meet smart people, who don't want to go further than following without asking why.
 They stick to idea that in the world something which is *"right"*, so that if you act in different way they call it *"wrong"*.
 They see only one approach and don't even want to consider others.
 I found a theory in Transactional Analysis, which explains this phenomenon.

-## Transactional Analysis
+## Transactional Analysis (TODO: rewrite)

+Transactional analysis (TA) is a psychoanalytic theory and method of therapy wherein social transactions are analyzed to determine the ego state of the patient (whether parent-like, childlike, or adult-like) as a basis for understanding behavior.
+In transactional analysis, the patient is taught to alter the ego state as a way to solve emotional problems.
+The method deviates from Freudian psychoanalysis which focuses on increasing awareness of the contents of unconsciously held ideas.
+Eric Berne developed the concept and paradigm of transactional analysis in the late 1950s.

-## The ego states
+## The ego state (TODO: rewrite)
 You as a person consist of at least 3 different personalities -- [Child, Adult, and Parent](https://en.wikipedia.org/wiki/Transactional_analysis#The_ego-state_(or_Parent%E2%80%93Adult%E2%80%93Child_(PAC))_models), also known as an ego states:
 * Parent: a state in which people behave, feel, and think in response to an unconscious mimicking of how their parents (or other parental figures) acted, or how they interpreted their parent's actions.
 For example, a person may shout at someone out of frustration because they learned from an influential figure in childhood the lesson that this seemed to be a way of relating that worked.